rclone/rclone/docs/content/faq.md

 ### Using rclone from multiple locations at the same time ###

-You can use rclone from multiple places at the same time if you choose different subdirectory for the output, eg
+You can use rclone from multiple places at the same time if you choose different subdirectory for the output, e.g.

 ```
 Server A> rclone sync -i /tmp/whatever remote:ServerA